Mailis/EstNer/cloud/readme.md

 	>- excel files can be parsed only after downloading, other types of docs are downloaded after RDFizing process (using json-files)

-	>- these readers trys to find accurate encoding for every document
+	>- these readers try to find accurate encoding for every document

 	>- replaces multiple spaces, new-lines and characters that cannot exist in names of locatios, organizations and people

-	>- tries to split content into short sentences in order to fasten Estnltk's work (it extracts entities faster when shorter texts are fed)
+	>- tries to split content into shorter sentences in order to fasten Estnltk's work (it extracts entities faster when shorter texts are fed)

 	>- after parsing content, list of sentences are sent to

 	__getEntities.py__